-During the initial outbreak of the War, both Entente and Central Powers rushed to capitalize on influencing their domestic and foreign audiences.
-Great Britain, with a long history of Imperial rule, control over the seas, better grasp of mass communication, and more robust “information” departments (Ministry of Information, National War Aims Committee, and the War Propaganda Bureau, later the Department of Information), could utilize this more successfully and mitigate Germany’s international efforts.
-Having control over 24% of the Earth’s surface since 1815 was an advantage Great Britain capitalized to maximum effort.
-“The Great War,” a YouTube series that chronicles WWI as it unfolded exactly 100 years to the day, does a good job of summarizing propaganda war efforts by the leading powers.
+At the outbreak of the War, both Entente and Central Powers rushed to capitalize on influencing their domestic and foreign audiences.
+Great Britain, with a long history of imperial rule, control over the seas, a better grasp of mass communication, and more robust “information” departments (Ministry of Information, National War Aims Committee, and the War Propaganda Bureau, later the Department of Information), could utilize Psychological Operations more successfully and mitigate Germany’s international efforts.
+Having control over 24 percent of the Earth’s surface since 1815 was an advantage that Great Britain capitalized on to maximum effect. (“The Great War,” a YouTube series that chronicles WWI as it unfolded, does a good job of summarizing propaganda war efforts by the leading powers.)

-Both Great Britain and Germany worked hard to try to convince the American public to either join or stay out of the war respectively.
-Britain was generally more successful, given close historical ties, common language, shared culture, and established trade.
+Great Britain and Germany worked hard to try to respectively convince the American public to join or stay out of the war.
+Britain was more successful, given close historical ties, a common language, shared culture, and established trade links.
 Britain also leveraged her considerable clout with mass media, which was further helped when Britain cut the transatlantic cable to continental Europe shortly after the breakout of war.
 Entente propaganda to the U.S. overwhelmed any Central Power’s ability to reciprocate.
-The British highlighted each German mistake with great aplomb (The Zimmerman telegram and Sinking of the Lusitania the most notable examples), to the American public.
+The British highlighted each German mistake with great aplomb (the Zimmerman telegram and Sinking of the Lusitania are the most notable examples), to the American public.

-With U.S. entry into the war in 1917, America quickly picked up their craft and learned the art of modern dissemination.
+With U.S.’s entry into the war in 1917, America quickly picked up the craft and learned the art of modern dissemination.
 Like the British, the United States set up different agencies to produce propaganda: the civilian Committee on Public Information (CPI) chaired by George Creel, and the U.S. Army Propaganda Section G-2D, General Headquarters, American Expeditionary Forces, commanded by CPT Heber Blankenhorn.

-Most Allied leaflets were morale related in nature, such as urging the enemy soldiers to surrender for better medical treatment, food, and safety.
-Others were political cartoons that showed relaxed Monarchs, leaders and rich pampered elites while the average soldier toiled in misery.
+Most Allied leaflets were morale-related in nature, such as urging the enemy soldiers to surrender in order to have better medical treatment, food, and safety.
+Others were political cartoons that showed monarchs, leaders and rich pampered elites lounging while the average soldier toiled in misery.

 American leaflets, perhaps naively, refrained from showing injured or dead bodies.
-The British and French had long passed these reservations in their propaganda leaflets.
-The U.S. military also took great lengths to showcase the growing numbers and capabilities of the U.S. Forces, making continual resistance seemingly pointless in the later stages of the war.
-One of the more interesting pamphlets were created by the so-called “Friends of German Democracy” Americans of German descent, which urged that the true enemy was the German Imperial Government and urged German soldiers to overthrow it.
-Although behind in numbers compared to their French and British counterparts, CPT Blankenhorn wrote that U.S. Forces dropped three million leaflets over German lines by the time of Armistice.
+The British and French had long foregone these reservations in their propaganda leaflets.
+The U.S. military took great lengths to showcase the growing numbers and capabilities of the U.S. Forces, depicting continued resistance to be seemingly pointless in the later stages of the war.
+One of the more interesting pamphlets was created by the so-called “Friends of German Democracy” Americans of German descent, which urged that the true enemy was the German Imperial Government and urged German soldiers to overthrow it.
+Although still behind in numbers compared to their French and British counterparts, U.S. Forces dropped three million leaflets over German lines by the time of Armistice.

 How effective were American psychological and propaganda efforts in WWI?
-It’s hard to make a direct correlation to one activity, but CPT Blankenhorn claimed that at the end of the Argonne campaign the bulk of the prisoners (Creel claimed 8 out of 10) had leaflets on their persons.
+It’s hard to make a direct correlation, but CPT Blankenhorn claimed that at the end of the Argonne campaign the bulk of the prisoners had U.S. leaflets on them.
 Some surrendering German soldiers quickly asked for the promised rations on the leaflets, to their vexed American captors who themselves may not have eaten for 24 hours.
-General Erich Ludendorff of the German High Command, writing about the broader Allied effort, “…with such cleverness, and on such a large scale that many people could no longer distinguish between enemy propaganda and their own sentiment.”
+General Erich Ludendorff of the German High Command, writing about the broader Allied effort said. “…with such cleverness, and on such a large scale that many people could no longer distinguish between enemy propaganda and their own sentiment.”